Graduation day is a momentous occasion for every student and a highlight in the University’s calendar.

 Every year, the University confers about 5,000 degrees and 250 diplomas and certificates.

-Full details of all our graduation ceremonies are available on our Registry website.
+Full details of all our graduation ceremonies are available on our Student Administration website.

 The graduation ceremonies follow time-honoured traditions, some of which can be traced back to the founding of the University in 1583.